 Data protection reform

-- A directive on protecting personal data processed for the purpose of law enforcement
+- a directive on protecting personal data processed for the purpose of criminal law enforcement

 Why do we need it?

 In the last few decades, the European Union had adopted several pieces of legislation to protect personal data, the main one being the 1995 Data Protection Directive.
 However, since the Lisbon Treaty, protection of personal data has become a fundamental right under EU law, recognised by the Treaty on the Functioning of the European Union and the EU Charter of Fundamental Rights.
 This means that the EU now has a specific legal basis to adopt legislation to protect this fundamental right.

 Rapid technological developments in the last two decades have brought new challenges for the protection of personal data.
 The scale of data sharing and collection has grown exponentially, sometimes taking place on a global level, and individuals are increasingly making personal information publicly available.

 The economic and social integration resulting from the functioning of the internal market has also led to a substantial increase in cross-border flows of data.
 To take full account of all these developments and promote the digital economy, there is a need to ensure a high level of protection of personal data, while at the same time allowing for the free movement of such data.